gryf/slack-backup/README.rst

 .. image:: https://travis-ci.org/gryf/slack-backup.svg?branch=master
     :target: https://travis-ci.org/gryf/slack-backup

-This simple project which aim is to collect conversations from Slack using its API and optionally user account information, and provides convenient way to represent as a log.
+This project aim is to collect conversations from Slack using its API and optionally user account information, and provides convenient way to represent as a log.

 Requirements
 ------------